Micrified/OpenGL/Lab 4/README.md

 Reflections are computed within the `trace` method of the `Scene` class as well, and contribute towards the total illumination like shadows do.
 We implemented this just as suggested in the lab assignment, by recursively using the `trace` method to add illumination components from reflected rays (which also depends on the material).
 We had to edit our `trace` method a bit to include a `depth` parameter though.

+Like when implementing shadows, we also found that a lot of visual anomalies appeared if we didn't account for reflective rays bouncing off the hit object into "itself".
+We added in the same countermeasure as before (ignore reflections into self) and the issues were resolved.

 ### [Optional] Refraction
 Omitted.